AGE: – Possibly Kangxi 1662 – 1722

 WEIGHT:– 450 gms.

 A Chinese Kangxi Blue White Porcelain Stem Cup possibly made for the Portuguese or European market.
-Motifs and decoration on some Chinese porcelain produced during the Kangxi period were influenced by foreign markets.
-They often incorporated traditional Chinese motifs and decoration in combination with motifs and decoration that weren’t, in order to please and cater to the tastes and demands of the growing foreign export market.
+Motifs and decoration on some Chinese porcelain produced during the Kangxi period were influenced by foreign markets with a combination of east and western style decoration, made to please and cater to the tastes and demands of the growing foreign export market during that period.

 Porcelain production leading up to the demise of the Ming Dynasty and into the Qing Dynasty declined but was still active during the reign of Emperor Kangxi (1662 A.D. – 1722 A.D.).
-In 1673 A.D., porcelain production at Jingdexhen factories ceased when they were destroyed by rebels during a period of brief civil unrest.
+From 1602 an amalgamation of Dutch shipping companies formed the United East Indies Company.
+From this period for approximately one hundred years, trade with Islamic, European and South East Asian markets flourished up until 1673.
+For a brief period porcelain production at Jingdezhen factories ceased after they were destroyed by rebels during a period of civil unrest.